THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - the subcontractor’s withdrawal of its bid or proposal.

 - Where the Prime Vendor or Supplier has established the basis for the substitution to the satisfaction of OBD, the Prime Vendor or Supplier shall make Good Faith Efforts to fulfill the M/WBE Plan.
 The Prime Vendor or Supplier may seek the assistance of OBD in obtaining a new M/WBE subcontractor.
-If the Contract Specific Goal(s) cannot be reached and Good Faith Efforts have been made, the Prime Vendor or Supplier may upon determination by the OBD Director substitute with a non-M/WBE.
+If the Contract Specific Goal(s) cannot be reached and Good Faith Efforts have been made, the Prime Vendor or Supplier may upon determination by the OBD Executive Director substitute with a non-M/WBE.

 - The Prime Vendor or Supplier may protest any determination by OBD that a vendor/supplier has not made Good Faith Efforts by utilizing the Appeals Process.